FOR POWER OUTAGE OR BREAKDOWN,

 • Employee satisfaction

-• Employee engagement on TNB’s strategies and initiatives
+• TNB strategies and initiatives

 • Enhancing Capabilities